kstenerud/concise-encoding/ce-structure.md

  * It must be easy for a machine to parse and produce (low runtime energy use, low implementation complexity).
  * It must be easy for a human to parse and produce.
- * It must be compact (produce small encoded documents).
+ * It must be compact (produce small encoded documents - only necessary in the binary format).
  * It must be secure (secure defaults, no implicit behavior, one way to do each thing, reject bad data).
  * It must be future proof.
  * It must support the most commonly used types and the funtamental types natively.